-Kansas State University is in compliance with the Family Educational Rights and Privacy Act (FERPA) of 1974, as amended; this law established specific guidelines concerning the release of information and the students’ privileges to inspect and review their own educational records.
+Kansas State University is in compliance with the Family Education Rights and Privacy Act of 1974 (FERPA), as amended; this law established specific guidelines concerning the release of information and the student's privileges to inspect and review their own educational records.
 For additional information about student records see Student Confidentiality.

 Certain information concerning students is considered to be open to the public upon inquiry.
 This public information is called directory information.

 The Family Educational Rights and Privacy Act (FERPA) of 1974 (20 U.S.C. § 1232g; 34 CFR Part 99), as amended, designates certain information related to a student as "Directory Information."
 FERPA gives the University the right to disclose such information to anyone inquiring without having to ask the student for permission unless the student specifically requests in writing that all such information not be made public without written consent.

 The purposes for which the University may release directory information are: The University may, in its considered discretion, release directory information where the release will aid the University in its mission; where a release is made to benefit students; or to University affiliates and partners.

 - K-State does not list or provide student directory information via an online directory option and generally does not provide electronic or hard copies of such records.

 Kansas State University has designated the following as "Student Directory Information:"

 - Dates of Attendance at K-State

 - Degrees and Dates Awarded